eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: station_connect()

       Connect the WiFi station to the Access Point (AP).
+This function returns before a connection has been established.
+Call `station_get_status()` periodically until it retuns ``got-ip``
+      to ensure the WiFi station has been assigned an IP the the WiFi Access Point DHCP server.

    .. method:: station_disconnect()